Holy Cross High School (Pennsylvania): 21st century

-Holy Cross today

 Holy Cross High School enrolled 507 students in the 2015-2016 school year.
 The current student-to-teacher ratio is 18:1.
 Holy Cross has an academic curriculum that includes four years of Latin, Spanish, and French.
 All students are required to take four years of Theology, English, Mathematics, Physical and Natural Sciences, and Social Studies.
 Holy Cross offers a variety of Advanced Placement classes and many electives in Fine Arts, Computer Science, and Humanities.

 Since the 2011-2012 school year, the I.H.M.
 Scholarship Program has been in effect, where interested students can attend part of the school day at Marywood University to take advanced classes.
 Holy Cross High School has an annual theatrical performance and art show.
 Holy Cross High School offers twenty-two extra-curricular clubs and twenty-five sporting activities.

 School activities

 Holy Cross performs a yearly school musical.
 Bishop O'Hara was known for its theater department and produced many actors and singers, including Broadway performer Judy McLane.
 The school offers many other extracurricular activities.

 On March 30, 2019, Holy Cross won its first Mock Trial State Championship defeating Germantown Friends School at the Dauphin County Courthouse in Harrisburg, PA.
-This was the second team to win a state title in Holy Cross’ history.
+This was the first state title for the program.
+The team then went on to place 9th in the 2019 National High School Mock Trial Competition in Athens, GA as the representatives from Pennsylvania.

 Athletics

 The boys varsity basketball team captured the 2008 District 2 PIAA championship in its first appearance since Hannan and O'Hara combined to form Holy Cross.
 Previously, the Bishop Hannan Golden Lancers boys varsity basketball team won the PIAA state championship in 2002 and went to the state championship in 2006, where it was defeated by Elk County Catholic High School.
 Also, in 2013 the Crusaders went to Hershey in the State Championship game for basketball but finished overall #2 in the state of Pennsylvania in Class AA.
-Holy Cross in basketball have always in its history made states for Pennsylvania.
 They won most years in districts for PA District II in its existence.